Data Reliability Scoring: Alternatives to Gram Determinant Score

 There is a long line of research on measuring the stochastic relationship between random variables.
 We may view them as data reliability scores applied to the reported data $\hat{\vx}$ and observations $\vy$.
-In this section, we list some common candidates and illustrate the limitations and possibilities.
+While we do not attempt to prove a formal reliability ordering among these candidates, we introduce them here to support the comparative analysis.

 \paragraph{$\Phi$-mutual information} \begin{definition}[$\Phi$-divergence~\citep{csiszar1964informationstheoretische, Morimoto1963, ali1966general}] Let $\Phi:[0,\infty)\to \R$ be a convex function with $\Phi(1) = 0$.
 Let $P$ and $Q$ be two probability distributions on a common measurable space $(\Omega, \mathcal{F})$.
 The \emph{$\Phi$-divergence of $Q$ from $P$} where $P\ll Q$\footnote{$P$ is absolutely continuous with respect to $Q$: for any measurable set $A\in \mathcal{F}$, $Q(A) = 0\Rightarrow P(A) = 0$.} is defined as $D_\Phi(P\| Q):= \E_Q\left[\Phi\left(P/Q\right)\right].$\footnote{$P/Q$ is the Radon-Nikodym derivative between measures $P$ and $Q$, and it is equal to the ratio of density function.} \end{definition} We can use these divergences to measure how interdependent two random variables $\rx$ and $\ry$ are.
 Formally, Let $P_{\rx,\ry}$ be a distribution over $(\rx,\ry)\in \mathcal{X}\times\mathcal{Y}$, and $P_\rx$ and $P_\ry$ be marginal distributions of $\rx$ and $\ry$ respectively.
 We set $P_\rx P_\ry$ be the tensor product between $P_\rx$ and $P_\ry$ such that $P_\rx P_\ry(x,y) = P_\rx(x)P_\ry(y)$.
 We call $D_\Phi(P_{\rx,\ry}\|P_\rx P_\ry)$ the \emph{$\Phi$-mutual information between $\rx$ and $\ry$}. \begin{enumerate} \item Total variation has $\Phi(a)$ as $\frac{1}{2}|a-1|$. \item KL-divergence has $a\log a$ \item $\chi^2$-divergence has $a^2-1$ \item Squared Hellinger distance has $\left(1-\sqrt{a}\right)^2$ \end{enumerate}